Vesperae solennes de confessore

-Vesperae solennes de confessore (Solemn Vespers for a Confessor), K. 339, is a sacred choral composition, written by Wolfgang Amadeus Mozart in 1780.
+Vesperae solennes de confessore (Solemn Vespers for a Confessor), K. 339, is a sacred choral composition written by Wolfgang Amadeus Mozart in 1780.
 It is scored for SATB choir and soloists, violin I, violin II, 2 trumpets, 3 trombones colla parte, 2 timpani, and basso continuo (violoncello, double bass, and organ, with optional bassoon obbligato).

-The setting was composed for liturgical use in the Salzburg Cathedral.
-The title "de confessore" was not Mozart's own, and was added by a later hand to his manuscript.
-It suggests that the work was intended for vespers held on a specific day on the liturgical calendar of saints ("confessors"); however, the saint in question has not been conclusively established if there even was one.
+The composition was written for liturgical use in the Salzburg Cathedral.
+The title "de confessore" was not Mozart's own, having been added to his manuscript later.
+It suggests the work was intended for vespers held on a specific day on the liturgical calendar of saints ("confessors"); however, the saint in question has not been conclusively established, and may not have existed.
 This was Mozart's final choral work composed for the cathedral.

-Structurally, it is very similar to Vesperae solennes de Dominica (K. 321), composed in 1779.
-The setting is divided into 6 movements; as in Dominica, a setting of the Minor Doxology (Gloria Patri) concludes all movements, each recapitulating the opening themes.
+Structurally, it is very similar to K. 321 Vesperae solennes de Dominica, composed in 1779.
+The composition is divided into 6 movements; as in Dominica, a setting of the Minor Doxology (Gloria Patri) concludes all movements, each recapitulating the opening themes.
 The first three psalms are scored in a bold, exuberant manner, contrasting with the strict, stile antico counterpoint of the a cappella fourth psalm, and the tranquility of the fifth movement.
 The Magnificat sees a return to the style of the opening settings.